Short-Term Rental License Application

 - Schedule number for the property and correct bedroom count.
 Both can be found by visiting the Property Search and Mapping Tool on our website.
 First, select a search option in the upper right corner of the site that works best for you.
 Once you locate your property, click on the Show Detailed Data button.
 Your schedule number will appear on the top of the new page and your bedroom count will appear towards the bottom of the screen.

 - Sales tax license number and certificate with Summit County listed as the jurisdiction.
 If you are using Airbnb, VRBO, or other Expedia Group websites, please visit the Tax Information page on our website.
 If you have questions regarding sales tax, please contact the Finance Department at 970-453-3439.

 - Credit card for payment at the end of the application process.

-To apply, update, or renew a Summit County Short-Term Rental License, make sure you’re using Chrome or FireFox and go straight to the Summit County Short-Term Rental Registration Portal.
+To apply, update, or renew a Summit County Short-Term Rental License, make sure you’re using Chrome or FireFox.

 Verify Your Property Location and Jurisdiction

 The County STR regulations do not apply to properties located inside the boundaries of incorporated towns.

 Before beginning the online Summit County STR license application, check the Property Search and Mapping Tool to verify whether your STR is located within town limits or within unincorporated Summit County.
 It is important to verify the jurisdiction in which your property is located, as each jurisdiction has its own STR regulations and applicable taxes.